 In the spirit of keeping blog posts informative, short and fun, this one takes a cue from David Letterman in format.
-So without further fanfare or wasted space… the Top 10 Reasons to Implement Least Privilege on Linux Servers are:
+So without further fanfare or wasted space… the Top 10 Reasons to Implement Least Privilege for Public, Private and Hybrid Clouds are: